githubuniverseworkshops/codeql/workshop-2022/README.md

     - Add `import codeql.ruby.Concepts`.
     - Change the type of `redirectCall` to `Http::Server::HttpRedirectResponse`.
+    - Remove the logical condition that states the method name of `redirectCall` must be `"redirect_to"`.
     - Use `HttpRedirectResponse.getRedirectLocation()` to identify the redirect URL (previously this was the call argument).

     </details>